iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> Dont download it's a tracking app the government wants to keep tabs on people and they are using fear to do it and if you think the american government wouldn't do that please go look up project MK ULTRA the US government doesn't care about anything except lining their pockets and lying<br> :date: __2021-03-31 07:05:17__

+> This app still provides no useful real-time data.
+Exposure alerts are delayed and don't go off to let you know they happen. by the time you find out you've been exposed you might as well already be getting a test.
+Good try PA but failure so far.<br> :date: __2021-03-28 16:06:10__

 > I have no experience on this app, but this app is horrible the truth is that the government wants more money so they come up with this virus in 2020 but it's been out since like 2016 or less.
 It's so dumb that we live in this world of lies.<br> :date: __2021-03-28 11:08:53__